-The type of hair that we use has its cuticle intact and which has been stored to maintain root tip alignment.
-The cuticle layers are all facing the same direction from root to end just like your natural hair on the scalp and, therefore, do not tangle.
+The type of hair that we use to make wigs has its cuticle intact and which has been stored to maintain root to tip alignment.
+The cuticle layers of the hair strands are all facing in the same direction from root to end just like your natural hair on the scalp and, therefore, do not tangle.

 If the cuticle is left and the roots ends alignment mixed up, the scales on the cuticle would oppose and pull each other causing tangling.
-Every strand of hair has a coarse cuticle, which clings to the cuticle of the neighboring hair if they are facing in the opposite direction.
-In effect hair is twisting and intertwining into a hair clump so difficult to comb out.
+Every strand of hair has a coarse cuticle, which clings to the cuticle of the neighboring hair when they are facing in the opposite direction.
+In effect hair is twisting and intertwining into a hair clump which is difficult to comb out.

 It can also be heat styled and colored to match to your own hair colour or highlighted / low lighted easily.

-Hair must be divided into multiple ponytails of small sections before cutting or shaving.
+Hair must be divided into multiple braids / ponytails of small sections before cutting or shaving.

-Put your hair into a ponytail or tails, securing them with elastic bands along the length of the ponytail at approx, four inch intervals.
+Put your hair into braids / ponytails, securing them with elastic bands along the length of the ponytail at approx, four inch intervals.
 You could also plait your hair to cut.